ingararntzen/timingdocs/docs/source/axis.rst

 Axis
 ========================================================================

 ``Axis`` is a dataset for managing *timed data* on a timeline.
 Timed data is any datset where objects are associated with a timestamp (i.e. single point on the timeline) or with an interval (i.e. a continuous segment on the timeline).
 Typical examples of timed data include log data, user comments, sensor data, subtitles, images, playlists, transcripts, gps coordinates etc.

-``Axis`` implements efficient data search on the timeline and is generally useful for management and visualisation of large datasets of timed data.
-Still, the main purpose of ``Axis`` is to provide a datastructure suitable for precisely timed playback of timed data.
+``Axis`` implements efficient data lookup on the timeline and is generally useful for management and visualisation of large datasets of timed data.
+Still, the primary purpose of ``Axis`` is to provide a datastructure suitable for precisely timed playback of timed data.
 This is achieved by connecting one or more ``Sequencers`` to the ``Axis``.

 ..  _axis-definition: